to-mi/d3js_eye_diagram/README.md

 *Note: This is "under-development" (to the extent I have time).
 While usable, the experience might not be very smooth with regard to configuration, documentation, etc.*

-Eye diagram visualization using the [http://d3js.org][D3.js] javascript library.
+Eye diagram visualization using the [D3.js](http://d3js.org) javascript library.

-See [http://www.tmpl.fi/D3js_eye_diagram/] for an example diagram.
+See http://www.tmpl.fi/D3js_eye_diagram/ for an example diagram.

-See [http://bioinformatics.oxfordjournals.org/content/25/12/i145.full][Probabilistic retrieval and visualization of biologically relevant microarray experiments] by Caldas et al. for the original visualization technique.
-Their code is available at [https://github.com/ouzor/eyediagram].
+See [Probabilistic retrieval and visualization of biologically relevant microarray experiments](http://bioinformatics.oxfordjournals.org/content/25/12/i145.full) by Caldas et al. for the original visualization technique.
+Their code is available at https://github.com/ouzor/eyediagram.

-See `eye_diagram_data.R` for an example how to generate eye diagram datafile from [https://cran.r-project.org/web/packages/CCAGFA/index.html][CCAGFA] objects.
+See `eye_diagram_data.R` for an example how to generate eye diagram datafile from [CCAGFA](https://cran.r-project.org/web/packages/CCAGFA/index.html) objects.

 Usage on a web page
 -------------------

-(1) In the head of the html page, include [http://d3js.org][D3.js], the diagram code (which exports a single javascript function `draw_diagram`), and some css (here `#dg` is the id of the svg element of the visualization).
+(1) In the head of the html page, include [D3.js](http://d3js.org), the diagram code (which exports a single javascript function `draw_diagram`), and some css (here `#dg` is the id of the svg element of the visualization).

 ~~~~~ html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/d3/3.5.6/d3.min.js" charset="utf-8"></script>